Pet Restrictions in Effect March 15 through Labor Day

 Annual Labor Day Sand Creation Contest

-Fire Island National Seashore holds a sand creation contest every year falling on Labor Day weekend.
-The contest is held at Watch Hill and also at Sailors Haven.
+Fire Island National Seashore holds a sand creation contest every year during Labor Day weekend.
+The contest is held at both Watch Hill and Sailors Haven.
 Entry is free and sign-up starts at 10 am.
 Three hours later the creations are judged by Fire Island staff.
 At 2 pm, an awards ceremony is held.
-If you missed it this year make sure to mark it on your calendar for next year!
-Join us annually to put your creativity and building skills into action to celebrate the end of the summer season.
+Mark your calendar and join us annually to put your creativity and building skills into action while celebrating the end of the summer season.

 All ages are accommodated through our age-based team system.
 The age groups consist of 5-7, 8-12, 13-17, Adult and Team (mixed ages).
 With enough contestants, first, second and third place prizes are given for each age group.
 Creations are judged based on creativity, effort, originality and detail.